bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 participant.
 This creates an incentive for both parties to appease the other or risk mutually assured destruction (MAD) of the bonded funds.
-The protocol isn't trustless, but it is more scalable than alternatives, provides fast resolution, and does force parties to publish data onchain before timelocks expire.
+The protocol isn't trustless, but it is more scalable than alternatives, provides fast resolution, and doesn't force parties to publish data onchain before timelocks expire.
 This can make OPR much more efficient inside a [channel factory][topic channel factories], [timeout tree][topic timeout trees], or other nested structure that would ideally keep the nested